Reaching the Nations

 Arabs and Berber peoples have integrated into society due to intermarriage and shared culture and legacy, but clan identity remains an ethnic integration issue.

-No known members from Algeria have served full-time missions and no LDS missionary activity has occurred.
+No known members from Algeria have served full-time missions, and no LDS missionary activity has occurred.

 Potential church leadership may depend on non-Algerians for many years due to the lack of native members.
 If assigned, humanitarian missionaries may play an important rule developing stronger church leadership.

-Algerian pertains to the Frankfurt Germany Temple district.
+Algeria appears to pertain to the Frankfurt Germany Temple district.
 Temple trips are costly and time consuming.
 With the exception of the Rome Italy Temple, no temples appear likely to be built closer to Algeria in the near future.

 “Culture of Algeria,” Wipedia.com, retrieved 26 August 2010. http://en.wikipedia.org/wiki/Culture_of_Algeria

 “Algeria creates special anti-corruption agency,” Middle East Online, 26 August 2010. http://www.middle-east-online.com/english/?id=40890

 “Algeria,” International Religious Freedom Report 2017.”
 11 August 2018. https://www.state.gov/j/drl/rls/irf/religiousfreedom/index.htm?year=2017&dlid=280976#wrapper